 The topic of workplace safety has garnered much public attention recently, due to a set of unfortunate disasters in the Gold King Mine in Colorado and the Sundar Industrial Estate factory in Pakistan.
 But as these individual catastrophes fade from the news cycle, the awareness of workplace hazards shouldn’t disappear from your business.

 Whether you work at a desk or in a mine, all work involves risk.
-Though hazard levels vary job to job, it doesn’t negate the fact that whatever position you hold can affect your safety.
+Though hazard levels vary from job to job, it doesn’t negate the fact that whatever position you hold can affect your safety.
 And repeated exposure to unsafe situations increases the odds of injury in the workplace.
 Therefore, it’s necessary your business take precautionary measures to mitigate potential injury.

 Health and safety perils come in a variety of forms — and not all are obvious.
-Common hazards include slipping and falling, communicable diseases, transportation accidents, toxic exposure, workplace violence, ergonomic injuries and hearing loss.
+Common hazards include slipping and falling, communicable diseases, transportation accidents, toxic exposure, workplace violence, ergonomic injuries, and hearing loss.
 Some potential risks can cause direct and serious injury, while others slowly wear away at your health until they become chronic.

 Any injury can disrupt the flow of your business and damage your employees’ welfare, so it’s vital you assess your risk factors and implement policies to avoid them.
 To help, we’ve put together some recommendations to help you be prudent and avoid such safety risks.